joshsticks/sinatra-base-bootstrap/README.markdown

-# Sinatra Base App
+# Sinatra Base App - Bootstrap

-A basic starter project for personal reference.
+A basic starter project for personal reference, using Twitter Bootstrap.
+Forked from subblue's subblue/SinatraBaseApp

 ## Setup